 Expedited passport processing service is available (although this still takes several weeks and is expensive) and we encourage students to ask at the passport agency at the time of application whether expedited service is recommended.

-Students with questions about their eligibility for these coures should discuss their situation with Shari Piekarski in the Undergraduate Program Office, 319-335-1037.
+Students must be in good academic and disciplinary standing.
+A minimum 2.75 GPA or contsent of the program director is required for acceptance.
+Please see the Program tab for prerequisites.
+Students with questions about their eligibility for these courses should discuss their situation with Shari Piekarski in the Undergraduate Program Office, 319-335-1037.

 Program admission decisions will be based on several factors: